jafuller88/blockchain/README.md

 $ node dist/blockchain.js
 ```

-This will run the test code found in test.ts.
+This will run the code found in test.ts.

 For a full tutorial of how this works please visit my tech blog [fullertech.co.uk](http://www.fullertech.co.uk/crypto/2018/04/22/an-example-blockchain-in-typescript.html)